SMRhadou/SMRhadou.github.io/_pages/about.md

 Hello!

 I am Samar (pronounced /ˈsʌmə(ɹ)/ or summer), a second-year PhD student at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.
-My research interests focus on theories of machine learning and signal processing.
+My research interests focus on the theories of machine learning and signal processing.
+I try to answer the Whys and Hows.